akaak/blog/_posts/2021-01-10-cloud-as-a-business-model.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">So there&#39;s a lot of confusion about what Parler being kicked off of Amazon Web Services (<a href="https://twitter.com/awscloud?ref_src=twsrc%5Etfw">@awscloud</a>) means.
 Let me do a quick thread to explain it to folks who aren&#39;t deep in the technical weeds...</p>&mdash; Corey Quinn (@QuinnyPig) <a href="https://twitter.com/QuinnyPig/status/1348116976019771392?ref_src=twsrc%5Etfw">January 10, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As always, @QuinnyPig in his twitter fashion illustrates mechanics and some technical details on what it means when AWS Cloud says it is will boot Parler off of AWS.
+As always, @QuinnyPig in his twitter fashion illustrates mechanics and some technical details on what it means when AWS Cloud says it will boot Parler off of AWS.

 Two points are most important for any business that builds on Cloud: